Motivic spheres and the image of the Suslin--Hurewicz map: The Suslin--Hurewicz homomorphism revisited

 \subsubsection{Refined weak homotopy invariance results}

-\begin{thm} If $k$ is an infinite field, and $A$ is an essentially smooth local $k$-algebral then the following statements hold. \begin{enumerate}[noitemsep,topsep=1pt] \item There is a commutative diagram of the form
+\begin{thm} If $k$ is an infinite field, and $A$ is an essentially smooth local $k$-algebra then the following statements hold. \begin{enumerate}[noitemsep,topsep=1pt] \item There is a commutative diagram having exact rows: